chenlamchan/chenlamchan/README.md

 ### 🚀 What I'm Passionate About

-I'm driven by the challenge of "how to build it right" so that it's clean, scalable, and efficient.
-I don't just write code; I build systems.
+I specialize in the intersection of Backend Engineering and Data Infrastructure.
+I am driven by the challenge of "building it right"—creating clean, performant architectures that handle massive scale without technical debt.

-  * **System Optimization & Scalability:** I enjoy working on clean code, scalable architecture, and performance optimization, including concepts like multithreading, multiprocessing, and vectorization.
+  * **Modern Data Architecture:** I enjoy architecting streaming and batch solutions with open-sourced tools.
   * **Backend & Mathematical Logic:** I love coding systems with strong logical or mathematical foundations at their core.
+I like applying concepts like multithreading, multiprocessing, and vectorization to optimize performance.
 I'm currently exploring the bridge between high-level and high-performance languages, such as Python Rust bindings.
   * **Creative Integration:** I excel at integrating, fine-tuning, and customizing existing tools, models, and techniques to solve a specific problem.